PUBLIC HEARING NOTICE

 In accordance with federal requirements, the City of Reed City's Title VI Plan can be downloaded as a PDF document.

 Title VI Non-Discrimination Plan

-The Reed City Area Chamber recently launched a Mobile App. for the Reed City Area!
-The mobile app. features a directory of area businesses and community calendar of events!
+The Reed City Area Chamber in 2017 launched a Mobile App. for the Reed City Area.
+The mobile app. features a directory of area businesses and community calendar of events.

 The Reed City Depot is available to rent for your meeting or special event.

 Please call the Reed City Area Chamber of Commerce to schedule at 231-832-5431.